 While self-reporting is often a common, most organization should move towards on the above reporting.
 This is common organization that often collects data on paper, excel, google spreadsheets or airtable.

-Democratize Impact With A Free Impact Data Platform
+Democratize Impact With Impact Data Platform

 SoPact is a mission driven organization.
 Based on our hundreds of dialogues with impact leaders, we believe that democratizing impact is key to establishing a common language of impact.
 Without this, high impact philanthropy, impact investment and sustainability efforts do not stand a chance to move the global impact needle.